 Favorite quote: "Thank God I got sober now so I can be hyperconscious for this series of humiliations."

-Only Meryl could go toe-to-toe with Roseanne Barr — and win!
+Only Streep could go toe-to-toe with Roseanne Barr — and win!

 Favorite quote: "I'm taking back control of my life, Bob!
 As long as you're all under my roof, things will be done my way, starting now!"